mahatoankit/mahatoankit/README.md

 - Matplotlib

 ### *SoriFori*
+---
-- 🔗 **Description:** [We developed an ML-based waste-sorting machine that automates the process of sorting waste materials using machine learning models.
-The system analyzes and categorizes different types of waste, improving the efficiency and accuracy of waste management processes.].
+- 🔗 **Description:** We developed an ML-based waste-sorting machine that automates the process of sorting waste materials using machine learning models.
+The system analyzes and categorizes different types of waste, improving the efficiency and accuracy of waste management processes.
 - 🚀 **Tech Stack:** ## Technology Components

 | **Component**              | **Details**                                                    |